PrineetKaur/Designing-Modern-Content-Systems/02_Product Communication Governance System/README.md

 After:

-> Workflow automation delays are affecting approximately 12% of workspaces in the EU region.
-Scheduled tasks remain queued and no customer data has been lost.
+> Scheduled exports are delayed for approximately 15% of EU-hosted workspaces.
+Existing requests remain queued and export processing is gradually recovering.

+For the full breakdown of these and other examples — including the scenario, the governance framework applied, and why each fix works — see `examples.md`.

 ---

-# System Goals
+## System Goals

 The system is designed to: